 The Jokularson Glacial Lagoon is one of those ‘have to see it to believe it’ places.
 Seeing crystal clear blocks of ice perched on the black sand and floating in the lagoon is breathtaking.

-Tip: You can do boat trips in the lagoon during the summer months.
+Tip: If you want a truly special experience you can do boat trips in the lagoon during the summer months.

 You can check out the Vatna Glacier (Vatnajokull) on foot.
 Vatnajokull is the biggest glacier in Europe and covers about 8% of Iceland.
 A number of operators offer glacier hikes which last about 90 minutes.
 Operators supply crampons, harness and ice picks, but dressing warm and a reasonable level of fitness are essential.